Types of Water Contaminants & How to Make Water Safe

 CONS

-• It's NOT recommended for pregnant women, people with thyroid problems, or those with known hypersensitivity to iodine.
+• Not recommended for pregnant women, individuals with thyroid issues, or those allergic to iodine.

-• It’s not recommended for continuous use—don’t use it for more than a few weeks at a time.
+• Not recommended for continuous use beyond a few weeks.

 Pool Shock